cheatsgod/Fivem-Spoofer-CFX/README.md

 ## CFX-Bypass
-> Working 01/03/2022 // Unban Server & Hardware ID
+Working 01/03/2022 // Unban Server & Hardware ID

-#### For inquiries on Discord & general issues
+> It is disgusting to steal my work for resale.

+***

   <p align="center">
     <a href="https://discord.gg/bzfWPSsDfR">